Today practically everything can be defined. It’s a good thing for there to be a little novel that can’t be defined.

 - Read Iosi Havilio’s intriguing interview in Latineos (in English).

-- If you subscribe to And Other Stories, you will receive the first edition of the book – in which you are thanked by name – before its official publication, as well as up to 5 other And Other Stories titles per year.
+- If you had subscribed to And Other Stories before this book’s publication, you would have received the first edition of the book – in which all subscribers are thanked by name – before its official publication, as well as up to 5 other And Other Stories titles per year.
 Find out more here.

 - Read more about Open Door in the book section.

 - Open Door was read in the And Other Stories Spanish-language Reading Group summer 2010, after being suggested by Paula Porroni.

 - ‘Havilio has found just the right tone and understated register to describe extremity.
 Paradises takes place in an irresistible, ghostly normality.’
 Beatriz Sarlo

 - ‘An original voice that does not resort to tried and tested formulae.’
 El País